 MapMyWalk allows visitors to calculate the distance of a walking route by tracing it on a map; it works for any location in the world covered by Google maps.

-On this Web site, you can find out how conducive a neighborhood is to walking by typing in an address.
+On this website, you can find out how conducive a neighborhood is to walking by typing in an address.
 Based on the proximity of grocery stores, parks, schools, restaurants, libraries, and more, the site generates a score of 0–100 for the location.
 The neighborhood’s attractions are also listed by category (schools, coffee shops, etc.) with their distance from the originating address; they are shown on a map of the neighborhood, as well.

 SAFE WALKING FOR KIDS

-This Web page, from the New York State Governor’s Traffic Safety Committee, goes over the basics of safely crossing streets and following signs and traffic signals.
+This web page, from the New York State Governor’s Traffic Safety Committee, goes over the basics of safely crossing streets and following signs and traffic signals.

 AARP: CHOOSING A WALKING SHOE

-This Web page features 10 tips for selecting the right pair of walking shoes.
+This web page features 10 tips for selecting the right pair of walking shoes.

 America Walks provides support to local groups that advocate making their communities more walkable.
 It also aims to educate the public about the benefits of walking and of walkable communities.
-The Web site provides the contact information for local groups and outlines steps that can be taken to start a “walkable community” movement.
+The website provides the contact information for local groups and outlines steps that can be taken to start a “walkable community” movement.

-This is the walking Web site of the Pedestrian and Bicycle Information Center, a national clearinghouse for information about all aspects of walking and biking.
+This is the walking website of the Pedestrian and Bicycle Information Center, a national clearinghouse for information about all aspects of walking and biking.
 There are sections on the benefits of walking, walking safety facts, and ways to improve access to walking and pedestrian safety.
 One prominent feature is a “walkability checklist” that can be used to determine how conducive your neighborhood is to walking, and how to improve any problems that you find.
 You can also use the site to search for and contact your local or state pedestrian/bicycle transportation coordinator.

 If you would like a personal response to a question about walking or bicycling, you can e-mail the Pedestrian and Bicycle Information center at email@example.com.

-INTERNATIONAL WALK TO SCHOOL IN THE USA
+WALK BIKE TO SCHOOL

 NATIONAL CENTER FOR SAFE ROUTES TO SCHOOL

 The National Center for Safe Routes to School, which is affiliated with the University of North Carolina, provides resources to help communities make it easier for children to walk and bike to school.
-Its Web site has information on how to start and sustain a Safe Routes to School program, a forum for discussing the challenges surrounding walking to school, and live Webinars (Web seminars) on how to tackle various issues.
+Its website has information on how to start and sustain a Safe Routes to School program, a forum for discussing the challenges surrounding walking to school, and live Webinars (web seminars) on how to tackle various issues.
 You can sign up on the site to receive the group’s free e-newsletter.